cyberbotics/webots-doc/guide/controller-plugin.md

 The entry points of a robot window controller plugin are:

+- `bool wbw_init()`This is the first function called by libController.
+Its aim is to initialize the graphical user interface without showing it.
+- `void wbw_cleanup()`This is the last function called by libController.
+Its aim is to cleanup the library (destroy the GUI, release the memory, store the current library state, etc.)
+- `void wbw_pre_update_gui()`This function is called before `wbw_update_gui()` to inform its imminent call.
+Its purpose is to inform that from this moment, the pipe answering from Webots to the controller can receive data.
+If data is coming from the Webots pipe `wbw_update_gui()` should return as soon as possible.
+- `void wbw_update_gui()`The aim of this function is to process the GUI events until something is available on the Webots pipe.
+- `void wbw_read_sensors()`This function is called when it's time to read the sensors values from the Webots API.
+For example in this function the `wb_distance_sensor_get_value()` function can be called.
+- `void wbw_write_actuators()`This function is called when it's time to write the actuator commands from the Webots API.
+For example in this function the `wb_motor_set_position()` function can be called.
+- `void wbw_show()`This function is called when the GUI should be show.
+This can occur either when the user double-click on the virtual robot, either when he selects the `Robot | Show Robot Window` menu item, or either at controller startup if the *showRobotWindow* field of the `Robot` node is enabled.
+- `void *wbw_robot_window_custom_function(void *)`This function can optionally be defined to communicate and pass data from and to the controller program.
+It is called directly by the user from the controller when executing the `wb_robot_window_custom_function` C function or `Robot::robotWindowCustomFunction` C++ function.
+You can find more information in the reference manual.

 The internal behavior of the `wb_robot_step()` call is the key point to understand how the different entry points of the robot window plugin are called (pseudo-code):